angelosalatino/cso-classifier/README.md

 ### Parameters
 Beside the paper(s), the function running the CSO Classifier accepts two additional parameters: (i) **modules** and (ii) **enhancement**.
 Both parameters are strings that define a particular behaviour for the classifier.

-In particular, the parameter *modules* can be either "syntactic", "semantic", or "both".
+(1) The parameter *modules* can be either "syntactic", "semantic", or "both".
 Using the value "syntactic", the classifier will run only the syntactic module.
 Using the "semantic" value, instead, the classifier will use only the semantic module.
 Finally, using "both", the classifier will run both syntactic and semantic modules and combine their results.
 The default value for *modules* is *both*.

-The parameter *enhancement* can be either "first", "all", or "no".
+(2) The parameter *enhancement* can be either "first", "all", or "no".
 This parameters controls whether the classifier will try to infer, given a topic (e.g., Linked Data), only the direct super-topics (e.g., Semantic Web) or all its super-topics (e.g., Semantic Web, WWW, Computer Science).
 Using "first" as value, it will infer only the direct super topics.
 Instead, if using "all", the classifier will infer all its super-topics.
 Using "no" the classifier will not perform any enhancement.
 The default value for *enhancement* is *first*.

 ## License